In this section you will find further details about the programme. This page will be updated as and when required.

 Empowering People

 We want to empower our patients to manage their health and illness where possible and to be cared for at home, where it is safe and appropriate.
 This is why we will always listen to our communities to understand their changing needs.
 There is an ongoing process to engage with a wide variety of stakeholders and partners, including staff, patients, service users, community group.
-We will publish details ahead of any events or opportunities where your involvement and participation are sought.
+We will publish details ahead of any events or opportunities where your involvement and participation are sought on our Latest Events page.

 A Better Tomorrow